-Tell us about your concerns

-We will invite you to a meeting to discuss them

-We will decide whether your child needs SEN support

-If you think your child might have SEN, the first person you should tell is your child's teacher.
+Tell us about your concerns We will invite you to a meeting to discuss them We will decide whether your child needs SEN support If you think your child might have SEN, the first person you should tell is your child's teacher.
 Working together with your child's teachers will often help to sort out worries and problems.
+We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.
+Together we will decide what outcomes to seek for your child If we decide that your child needs SEN support, your child will be added to the school's SEND register.
 They will pass the message on to our SENCO, who will be in touch to discuss your concerns.
 You can also contact the SENCO directly.
 You will be able to talk over your concerns and find out what the school thinks.
-The SENCo will be able to explain what happens next.
+The SENCO will be able to explain what happens next. and agree on next steps.

-We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.

-Together we will decide what outcomes to seek for your child and agree on next steps.

 We will make a note of what's been discussed and add this to your child's record.

-If we decide that your child needs SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.